 Our telemedicine service is just as professional and just as helpful as our in-person services as the first port of call, and you can be sure that however you contact us, we will do our best to get you on the path to recovery whatever that means for you.

-If you would like to know more about admissions to the Impact Outpatient Program and how we can help you or your loved ones with heroin addiction, then do not hesitate to get in touch with us as soon as possible.
-What happens to your body when you use heroin can be devastating, but the sooner you seek help, the less likely you are to experience the worst of it.
+If you would like to know more about admissions to the Impact Outpatient Program and how we can help with heroin addiction, do not hesitate to get in touch with us as soon as possible.
+What happens to your body when you use heroin can be devastating, but the sooner you seek help, the less likely you are to experience the worst.
 Don’t suffer in silence – reach out and let us help you today.